 Students will be formally evaluated at mid-term and at the end of each semester by the on-site supervisor.
 While a grade recommendation will be requested and taken into consideration from the on-site supervisor, final assignment of a grade will be made by the internship student's university supervisor.
-Internship students will be asked to complete an evaluation of their experience, including evaluation of on-site supervision and facilities using the Supervisor/Site Evaluation (see Appendix A) and the Post-Internship Report (see Appendix A).
+Internship students will be asked to complete an evaluation of their experience, including evaluation of on-site supervision and facilities using the Supervisor/Site Evaluation and the Post-Internship Report.(Students will complete this evaluation via a link, which is embedded in the Online Internship portfolio Template in Livetext (A copy of the electronic evaluations can be seen in Appendix A).